shader-slang/shader-slang.github.io/docs/reflection-api.md

 > TODO: Yong said, "Metal has argument buffer that behaves like a descriptor set in Vulkan, that is capable of holding different types of parameter bindings and can be populated beforehand", but I cannot figure out how to use it.

 > TODO: It is unclear if Metal supports "Array of descriptor" like HLSL does.
 When tried, I am getting compile errors.
+Maybe Shader-playground is using an older version of Metal compiler?

 ```metal
 #include <metal_stdlib>